 Principal Investigator: Dr. Brian Mustanski

 Co-Investigators: Drs.
 Kathryn Macapagal, Michael Newcomb, Frank Penedo, Ken Weingardt, and C. Hendricks Brown of Northwestern University; Drs.
-Jeffrey Parsons, Ana Ventuneac, and Tyrel Starks of Hunger College, City University of New York; Drs.
+Jeffrey Parsons, Ana Ventuneac, and Tyrel Starks of Hunter College, City University of New York; Drs.
 Eric Laber and Marie Dvaidian of North Carolina State University; and Drs.
 Carlos Rodriguez-Diaz and Guillermo Bernal of University of Puerto Rico.

 Project Director: Dr. David Moskowitz